SimaoBolota/COS513_Project/README.md

 - Accuracy
 - F1 score

+## Model Assessment

+Taking into account different layers, different types of models were created and assessed in order to find the best model parameters to use.
+Together with the performance metrics, the models are tweaked until the best performance is found.

+For this project five different models were assessed:

+- Model 1 - model presented earlier, considered to be the initial model (3 convolution layers, 3 pooling layers, 2 dropout layers)
+- Model 2 - based on the first model, reducing its number of layers (2 convolution layers, 2 pooling layers, 1 dropout layer)
+- Model 3 - based on the first model, increasing the number of convolution filters (from 64 to 86)
+- Model 4 - based on the first model, decreasing the number of convolution filters (from 64 to 36)
+- Model 5 - based on the second model, reducing its number of layers even more (1 convolution layer, 1 pooling layer)

+By running the process several times it’s possible to identify which model returns the best performance metrics overall.

+ In this case the model that has higher performance metrics (lowest value of Loss, highest value of accuracy, highest value of F1 score) is Model 2, which is Model 1 considering less layers.

 ## Results

 The created model is successful in classifying a random brain MRI image as healthy or tumorous returning good performance and evaluation metrics, as you can see below in the model statistics table